DatafoundationSystem/Straw-Hats/README.md

               * Secret_key and token key

 3) enter `npm install` in every services.
-4) Start the heartbeat service in a new integrated terminal by entering following commands.
+4) Start the heartbeat service by entering following commands:-

               * cd Headtbeat
               * npm start

-5) Run Bootstrap service using this command
+5) Run Bootstrap service in a new terminal using following commands:-

               * cd Bootstrapper
               * python3 bootstrapper.py